-The conclusion of final agreements on these strategic transactions depends on several stakeholders and, accordingly, is subject to a degree of uncertainty.
-The inability to close on the transactions would not have an immediate impact on the Group's activity, but could potentially weigh on the share price, at least temporarily.
+The conclusion of final agreements on these strategic transactions depends on several stakeholders and, accordingly, is subject to a degree of uncertainty (legal terms, delays in the integration process of LeasePlan or in the merger of the Credit du Nord agencies).

 Societe Generale has placed Environmental, Social and Governance (ESG) at the heart of its strategy in order to contribute to positive transformations in the environment and the development of local regions.
 In this respect, the Group has made a certain number of commitments.
-Failure to comply with these commitments, and those that the Group may make in the future, could harm is reputation.
+Failure to comply with these commitments, and those that the Group may make in the future, could entail legal and reputation risk.
 Furthermore, the rollout of these commitments may have an impact on the Group's business model.